 That’s why the weather and current events are among the most used topics to talk about with coworkers.

-Then again, these kinds of topics can seem a bit uninspired to those who are seeking a deeper connection.
-That’s why this method is mostly used by people who are just starting to learn about their coworkers.
+Then again, these kinds of conversation topics can seem a bit uninspiring to those seeking a deeper connection.
+That’s why this method is mostly used by people just starting to learn about their coworkers.

 Method #3: Discuss pop culture or industry news